ErikOSProject/ErikKernel/IPC.md

 The kernel spawns a handler thread in every process that has registered an entry point.
 The interface and signal identifiers are passed to the handler through the `rdi` and `rsi` registers, respectively, and the caller's PID is provided in `rdx`.
+The `SIGNAL` call returns immediately after creating these threads; each handler executes asynchronously and cleans up its own argument stack.

 ### TARGETED_SIGNAL Semantics